 Room 206

 Come to Room 228 to connect with other educators, ask questions about SGVCUE, classroom strategies, educational technology or even have an impromptu mini-unconference session!
-This session will have a casual, conversational vibe driven by attendee wants and needs. **This session will repeat during all 4 session slots.
+This session will have a casual, conversational vibe driven by attendee wants and needs.

 Saturday October 26, 2024 12:50pm - 1:40pm PDT